Where to Stay in Slovenia: Best Areas, Cities & Smart Bases

 ALPS VALLEY

-Ideal for: hikers, photographers, adventure trips.
+Ideal for: hikers, photographers, adventure trips, anyone who wants the turquoise-river chapter.

 Where to stay in Soča Valley